MohitSharma66/Hotel-Website/hello readme.md

 - **State Management in React**: Improved understanding of how to move and share states between components, as well as better connecting states to maintain a consistent user interface across pages.

 ## Conclusion
-The five tasks assigned during this period have been completed.
+The six tasks assigned during this period have been completed.
 I am handling the frontend development of the project and will continue to work on further components.